13 fall table decor ideas for stylish seasonal dining

 (Image credit: Jane Beiles)

+A beautiful centerpiece can really be the perfect final flourish for dining table decoration.
 From tall vases of fall foliage, inspired by outdoor fall decor ideas, to candles, pumpkins and more – the options really are endless.

-In this dining room by designer, Joanna Buchanan, the snug round table has been beautifully elevated by a elegant mix of stylish fall table decor.
-The raised bowl of different colored pumpkins and vase of red and green stems work in harmony to create an eye-catching centerpiece that perfectly reflects the season.
+In this dining room by designer, Joanna Buchanan, the snug round table has been beautifully elevated by an elegant mix of stylish fall table decor.
+The raised bowl of different colored pumpkins and a vase of red and green stems work in harmony to create an eye-catching centerpiece that perfectly reflects the season.

-She says of the design, 'to me, a beautiful fall table has a lot of layers, texture, and interest.
+She says of the design, 'To me, a beautiful fall table has a lot of layers, texture, and interest.
 In this space, the green pumpkin is totally natural.
 I really like finding those pumpkins with a lot of surface pattern and texture as they can add more natural character to the table – a smooth orange one isn't going to cut it for me.'

-2. Opt for a layered tablescape filled with beautiful contrast
+4. Opt for a layered tablescape filled with beautiful contrast

 Fall table decor